tilburgsciencehub/website/content/topics/Computer-Setup/develop-coding-skills/coding-practices/parallel-computing.md

 ```
 {{% /codeblock %}}

 The number of cores is determined by your computer's hardware configuration and is `2` in my Google Colab.
-This can differ for you, and therefore might lead to different results in computation speed.
+This number can differ for you, resulting in different computation times as well.

 Sometimes you might want to use only a percentage of the available CPU cores instead of all cores, to leave some CPU capacity for other system tasks.
 In that case, you can multiply the `detectCores()` value by the percentage you want to use (e.g. `0.8`) and set that as a value for `ncpu` (i.e. the number of CPU cores to be used for parallel processing).

 2. Create cluster

+Within the `makePSOCKcluster()` function, we specify the number of cores we want to use which is stored in `ncpu` in the previous step.

 {{% codeblock %}}
 ```R